Do you feel like you’re never going to pay off your debt? No matter how hard you try, it seems like the balance never

 One day of the biggest reasons I was so successful in paying off our credit card debt was I went back to work full time.
 While I’m not saying you need to quit being a stay-at-home mom, you may want to think about how badly you want to get out of your current situation.

 Need some ideas?
-Check out this post from So Over This, he has 15+ ways you can make money.
-There’s ideas for every situation: from making money at home to how to get extra cash when you’re already employed.
+Check out these ways you can make money.
+There are ideas for every situation: from making money at home to how to get extra cash when you’re already employed.

 4. Put any extra cash toward debt.